-The emphasis of Pienaar’s discussion was that, ultimately, employees are all brand ambassadors for an organisation and enable the most powerful form of marketing; word of mouth.
-Therefore, involvement should also be formalised through social participation encouragement guided by policies.
+The emphasis of Pienaar’s diskussion was that, ultimately, employees are all brand ambassadors for an organization and enable the most powerful form of marketing; word of mouth.
+Therefore, involvement should also be formalized through social participation encouragement guided by policies.

-This can be achieved through internal platforms (Intranets) where employees can have discussions, share information, get to know each other and make the move from a workplace to a family.
-If employees feel like they are part of something that is growing and fulfillling their lives they will reflect this passion externally on sites such as Twitter, LinkedIn and Facebook.
+This can be achieved through internal platforms (Intranets) where employees can have diskussions, share information, get to know each other and make the move from a workplace to a family.
+If employees feel like they are part of something that is growing and fulfilllling their lives they will reflect this passion externally on sites such as Twitter, LinkedIn and Facebook.